-Components equipped with sensors are central to the drive systems used in machines and equipment.
+Components equipped with sensors are central to the drive systems used in machines and equipment digital infrastructure.
 They record data and are key in facilitating digital services, and enable the reduction in machine life cycle losses and life cycle costs.
 Contributed by Schaeffler

 How can sensors help in monitoring rolling bearing performance?
 Condition monitoring systems help to monitor rolling bearing degradation, and assessment is performed on the component’s criticality and reliability to identify common failure modes.